- Chart

 Weaknesses

-- Past challenges in consistently monetizing mobile communications (Xperia).
+- Past challenges in mobile phone market.

 Opportunities

-- Expansion of AI and robotics applications.
+- Expansion of AI and IoT applications in consumer electronics.

 Threats

-- Global economic downturn impacting consumer spending.
+- Global economic slowdown impacting consumer spending on discretionary items.

-- Supply chain disruptions and geopolitical risks.
+- Supply chain disruptions and component shortages.

 - Rapid technological obsolescence.